Nonlinear quantum optomechanics in a Fano-mirror microcavity system: Methods

 Before proceeding, we incorporate the mechanical mode and the associated optomechanical interactions into our analysis, and assess the validity of reducing the full system to an effective two-mode optomechanical model.
 This verification is performed by comparing the steady-state mean phonon number, $\langle b^{\dag}b \rangle_{\mathrm{ss}}$, obtained from both the effective two-mode master equation

-and the exact three-mode master equation~(\ref{MEexact}).
-As shown in Fig.~\figpanel{Eliminate}{d}, the two approaches yield excellent agreement across a wide range of the normalized optomechanical coupling strength $-g_{d,0}^{\omega}/\Omega_{m}$ ($g_{d,0}^{\omega}$ typically takes negative values in experiments).
+and the exact three-mode master equation~(\ref{MEexact}), with the corresponding driving term included.
+As shown in Fig.~\figpanel{Eliminate}{d}, the two approaches yield excellent agreement across a wide range of the normalized optomechanical coupling strength $-g_{d,0}^{\omega}/\Omega_{m}$ ($g_{d,0}^{\omega}$ typically takes negative values in experiments~\cite{WWoe2023}).
 This confirms the validity of the mode-elimination approximation under appropriate conditions.
 The non-monotonic dependence of the steady-state phonon number on $|g_{d,0}^{\omega}|$ can be understood from the fact that, increasing the optomechanical coupling not only enhances the radiation-pressure backaction but also reshapes the optical steady state that drives the mechanics.
-In particular, a turning point can emerge when the intrinsic single-photon nonlinearity becomes resolvable (when $G_-^{2}/\Omega_m > \kappa_{\mathrm{eff},-}$, i.e., $-g_{d,0}/\Omega_{m}\gtrsim0.3$, as explained in Sec.~\ref{SecPB}).
+In particular, a turning point can emerge [at the crossing of the yellow- and blue-shaded regions in Fig.~\figpanel{Eliminate}{d}] when the intrinsic single-photon nonlinearity becomes resolvable (when $G_-^{2}/\Omega_m > \kappa_{-}$, i.e., $-g_{d,0}^{\omega}/\Omega_{m}\gtrsim0.3$, as explained in Sec.~\ref{SecPB}).
 This marks a crossover from an essentially linear response to a regime where nonlinear features strongly affect the mechanical state.